AkshayRaina/Machine-Learning-using-KNN-Classifier-and-Visualization-on-Handwritten-USPS-Dataset/README.md

 Introduction to Machine Learning with Python ,A Guide for Data Scientists by Andreas C. Müller and Sarah Guido

 #### Demonstration of how to load USPS dataset, visualize and build a K - Neighbors classifier on it that achieves over 90% accuracy over the test set.

+NOTE: Do not Plagiarise | Submitted Report for project | Strict checks in place